 Vibe: R&R Ready

 It's hard to tell from the rustic exterior that this Smoky Mountain A-frame has a fully finished interior and all the trappings of a cozy indoors experience.
 Set in a secluded clearing near Asheville, though, there are plenty of reasons to spend the length of a visit outside, one being the property's fire pit.
-This place looks small but sleeps six, so bring the crew.
+This place looks small but sleeps six, so it's perfect for a group or family vacation.

 Vibe: Storybook Sanctuary